-That being said, many victims of slip, trip and fall accidents can recover compensation for the physical and financial damages that they have sustained in what is known as a premises liability lawsuit.
+That being said, many victims of slip and fall, as well as trip and fall accidents can recover compensation for the physical and financial damages that they have sustained in what is known as a premises liability lawsuit.

 New York’s Premises Liability Lawyers

-If you or a loved one have been injured in a slip and fall or a trip and fall accident in the State of New York you may be entitled to compensation for the damages that you’ve sustained.
-Our experienced premises liability attorneys are dedicated to helping you recover the compensation that you deserve.
-Contact us today for a free consultation on your legal options.
+If you or a loved one have been injured in a slip and fall, or a trip and fall accident in the State of New York you may be entitled to compensation for the damages that you’ve sustained.
+Our experienced premises liability lawyers are dedicated to helping you recover the compensation that you deserve.
 We will evaluate your case and help you make the best decisions based on your specific circumstances.
-Additionally, you can read below to learn more about premises liability in slip, trip and fall accidents.
+You can read below to learn more about premises liability in slip, trip, and fall accidents.

 What Is Premises Liability?